What is identity theft?

 - Ask for account numbers, passwords, Access IDs, or other personal information.

-Old Missouri Bank will NEVER ask for sensitive information, such as account numbers, access IDs or passwords, via e-mail.
+OMB will NEVER ask for sensitive information, such as account numbers, access IDs or passwords, via e-mail.

 Tips from the American Bankers Association for safeguarding your information:

 - Do not give your Social Security number or other personal credit information about yourself to anyone who calls you.

 - Tear up receipts, bank statements and unused credit card offers before throwing them away.